7ev3r/BoozePal/README.md

 *somehow cant use Surprise as Python scikit for building and analyzing recommender systems that deal with explicit rating data in VS Code

 - Compared different models with Surprise : SVD, KNN_Basic,KNN_Baseline
+*Results of all 3 models were close with a RMSE around 1.8
 - Testing the model
-- Getting result : notperfect but working BoozePal
+- Getting result : not perfect but working! **BoozePal**

-Results of all 3 models were close with a RMSE around 1.8

 ## Conclusion